 Electrical Calculator Toolbox — one place for the everyday electrical math

-Need the numbers before you pull wire or quote a job?
-This electrical calculators page gives you fast answers for voltage drop, wire size/AWG, single-phase & three-phase power, and kW↔kVA↔kVAR conversions.
+Need the numbers before you pull wire or quote a job in the U.S.?
+These free online electrical calculators give you fast answers for voltage drop, wire size/AWG, single-phase & three-phase power, and kW↔kVA↔kVAR conversions.
 Because speed matters in the field, every tool is lightweight, clear, and tuned for typical NEC workflows.

 Tip: If you work residential 120/240 V or commercial 277/480 V, these tools default to those values so you can move faster.